TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

                                     in the logging configuration.

    .. versionchanged:: 3.4
-      An instance of a subclass of :class:`~configparser.RawConfigParser` is now accepted as a value for ``fname``.
+      An instance of a subkundi of :class:`~configparser.RawConfigParser` is now accepted as a value for ``fname``.
 This facilitates:

       * Use of a configuration file where logging configuration is just part of the overall application configuration.
-      * Use of a configuration read from a file, and then modified by the using application (e.g. based on command-line parameters or other aspects of the runtime environment) before being passed to ``fileConfig``.
+      * Use of a configuration read kutoka a file, and then modified by the using application (e.g. based on command-line parameters or other aspects of the runtime environment) before being passed to ``fileConfig``.